royforestano/2023_neurips_gnn_qgnn/README.md

 There are also

-6. Preprocessing (Python)
+6. Preprocessing (Python file in utils directory)
-7. Saved sorted numpy arrays for testing (2.-5.).
+7. Saved sorted numpy arrays for testing (2.-5.)  (numpy arrays in data and roc_data directories).

 To run the first notebook (1.), you need to download the 20 Pythia 8 files and uncomment the first few lines reading in the 20 data files.